A.C.E (South Korean band)

 A.C.E (acronym for "Adventure Calling Emotions".) is a South Korean boy band formed by Beat Interactive and co-managed with Swing Entertainment.
-The group consists of five members: Park Jun-hee, Lee Jiham, Wow, Kim Byeong-kwan, and Kang Yu-chan.
+The group consists of five members: Park Junhee, Lee Jiham (formerly Lee Donghun), Wow (Kim Sehyoon), Kim Byeongkwan, and Kang Yuchan.
 The group debuted on May 23, 2017, with the single "Cactus".

-A.C.E first gained a following busking on the streets of the hip Hongdae district in Seoul, covering the dance choreography of popular groups.
+A.C.E first gained a following busking on the streets of the hip Hongdae district in Seoul, covering the dance choreography of popular groups, prior to their official debut.

 As of March 2024, the group have released 2 repackaged albums, 5 mini-albums, and 2 single albums.

 History

 Pre-debut

-Jun trained under Jellyfish Entertainment alongside VIXX before transferring to CJ E&M. He appeared on Mnet's I Can See Your Voice as Kangta's look-alike.
-Donghun competed on Superstar K5 prior to becoming a trainee under CJ E&M, and later appeared on I Can See Your Voice as well, winning the episode and earning high praise from Got7's JB.
-Wow trained at YG Entertainment alongside Winner before later moving to CJ E&M, where he met Jun and Donghun.
-Kim Byeong-kwan participated in the first season of K-pop Star but was eliminated during the final round of casting.
-Before debut Yuchan used to be in a breakdance group named Valentine Crew in high school, winning multiple competitions.
+Park Junhee trained under Jellyfish Entertainment alongside VIXX before transferring to CJ E&M. He appeared on Mnet's I Can See Your Voice as Kangta's look-alike.
+Lee Jiham competed on Superstar K5 prior to becoming a trainee under CJ E&M, and later appeared on I Can See Your Voice as well, winning the episode and earning high praise from Got7's JB.
+Kim Sehyoon trained at YG Entertainment alongside Winner before later moving to CJ E&M, where he met Park Junhee and Lee Jiham.
+Kim Byeongkwan participated in the first season of K-pop Star but was eliminated during the final round of casting.
+Before debut Kang Yuchan used to be in a breakdance group named Valentine Crew in high school, winning multiple competitions.
 He later joined Alive87 crew under the dance name AkaBuggy in which he specialized in popping.
 He was in a lot of dance competitions like Street Fighter Vol.2, Defender 16 and Cipher vol4.
-Byeongkwan and Yuchan trained under JYP Entertainment before joining Beat Interactive.
+Kim Byeongkwan and Kang Yuchan trained under JYP Entertainment before joining Beat Interactive.